 Improved Follow Up to Newborn Hearing Screening by Working Through the Medical Home

-WHAT: A project to improve the long term outcomes for children with hearing loss by strengthening the several components of follow up to newborn hearing screenings, including definitive diagnosis, entry into appropriate care and services, and connection to a medical home.
+WHAT: A project to improve long-term outcomes for children with hearing loss by strengthening several components of follow-up to newborn hearing screenings, including definitive diagnosis, entry into appropriate care and services, and connection to a medical home.

 WHO: The project engaged eight state teams in Arizona, California, Florida, Kansas, Michigan, Nebraska, Pennsylvania and Wisconsin.

 WHEN: The project took place from 2006 to 2010.